- Posted on November 8th, 2019

 Written by Chrissy Angus, Head of Administration at the Lyric Hammersmith

-For the webinar, held in February 2019, Chrissy prepared these suggestions from her experience of putting an environmental policy into action at the Lyric Hammersmith, with the support of Julie’s Bicycle.
+For the Effective Environmental Policies in Action webinar, held in February 2019, Chrissy prepared these suggestions from her experience of putting an environmental policy into action at the Lyric Hammersmith, with the support of Julie’s Bicycle.
 To compliment this blog, the full webinar can be watched or listened to by following the link above.

 I am a big advocate of sharing Policies and Procedures with other organisations to ensure best practise, but don’t forget that your policy and action plan should be specific to your space, audience and values – something that works for the Lyric won’t necessarily work for another arts organisation.